+Physical Science for Teachers.
+Three semester hours.
 Basic and contemporary topics in motion, forces, properties of matter, energy, and related topics will be explored.
 The emphasis will be placed on physical science content but the class format will model methods of instruction based upon educational learning research.
-Prerequisites Consent of the instructor

-Note This course is appropriate for teachers and others who desire a strong conceptual understanding in these topics.
+This course is appropriate for teachers and others who desire a strong conceptual understanding in these topics.